-Last week, Google formally announced that they will be “sunsetting” Universal Analytics and pushing all users to move to Google Analytics 4 (GA4) by the second half of 2023.
+Last week, Google formally announced that they will be “sunsetting” Universal Analytics and pushing all users to move to Google Analytics 4 (GA4) by the second half of 2023 interrupting your data stream in your analytics account.
 Does this mean that you should drop everything now and start fully embracing GA4?

 Actually, things are a bit more complicated.
 Like everything in the world of data, we recommend a methodical approach to the change.